ErikSeewald/Planetnove/README.md

 # Planetnove
 A planet exploration sim using Freenove robots.

+The tank robot explores the planet board using simple line following.
+Whenever it reaches a node, it starts communicating with the mothership.
+It sends the last node it departed from and which direction it departed in and the mothership then uses it's superior processing power to triangulate the tank's new position.
+The tank then receives a message with it's new position as well as the available paths from this position.
+To keep the cost of communications low, the tank has to remember the map layout and make its own pathing decisions based on only these short messages.

 ## Board
 The board representing the planets is made up of 1m x 1m white wooden pieces that can be rearranged into different layouts.
+Each board has 3 connecting points at each of its 4 edges.
+These are the only points on which a path can connect to another piece.
+This way, new maps can modularly and dynamically be constructed by simply shifting these puzzle pieces.

 ## Mothership
 Unlike the other actors, the mothership is not a physical agent on the board.
 It receives messages from and sends commands to its agents from afar.
 The mothership is hosted on the main device running Planetnove, usually a PC or Laptop.
+Though the game is based on the mothership 'triangulating' the robots new position after reaching a node, behind the scenes it actually knows the entire layout of the map from the start.
+The mothership simply sends back information about the node connected to the path the tank robot last departed from.

 ## Tank
 The tank explores the planet and communicates with the mothership.
 It is hosted on a raspberry pi 4 on the [Freenove Tank Robot](https://github.com/Freenove/Freenove_Tank_Robot_Kit_for_Raspberry_Pi).
 It's components include infrared sensors for line following,